cdeveloper123/demo_extension_test/README.md

 Builds the app for production to the `build` folder.

 Please create a .env file in the root directory.
+With the following variables.
+REACT_APP_GOOGLE_API_KEY
+REACT_APP_URL